raiscui/MayaDev/README.md

 MayaDev
 =======

-MayaDev regroups a set of tools written in Python to automate various repetitives tasks in Maya.
+MayaDev is a set of tools written in Python to automate repetitives tasks in Maya.